AndhikaWB/KdenlivePortable/README.md

 I may not actively update the portable installer, but you can simply replace the files on `App\Kdenlive` with a newer Kdenlive release to update it.
 Feel free to open an issue too, I will update the installer if you need it.

+Windows blocking the portable installer?
+Right click the file, select "Properties", then "Unblock".

 ## Compatibility

 |App|Supported|